 What made e-Learning and Digital Cultures successful and FOE not?
 There were variables common to each—the platform, the start date and length of course.
 The topics where somewhat similar, enough so that there was an overlap of enrolled students.
-However, at the root of the differences was the divergent set of beliefs in how people learn held by the instructors of each course.
-FOE ascribed to the learning model that most of higher education institutions follow—instructor’s direct the learning, learning is linear and constructed through prescribed course content featuring the instructor.
+However, at the root of the differences were the instructors’ divergent perspectives on how people learn.
+FOE ascribed to the learning model that most of higher education institutions follow—instructors direct the learning, learning is linear and constructed through prescribed course content featuring the instructor.
 In contrast, Digital Cultures put the learner in control, with choices of how to participate, and access to open resources on the Web for content.
 The evaluation method for the final assessment also provided learners with options; a peer-assessed, multimedia project created on a Web application of choice, based on a theme of interest covered within the course.

 How People Learn: Four Viewpoints

 In this post I’ll examine four orientations to learning approaches, the processes and pedagogical principles that emerge from each viewpoint.
 To support the overall theme of this post is a chart that compares the two courses on four factors reflective of the learning orientations: pedagogy, content, and assessment and course interactions.
 The table gives readers a snapshot view of how the courses created divergent learning experiences, with the aim of highlighting how the Web as a platform for open, online and even massive learning creates a different context for learning—one that requires different pedagogical methods.

 Orientations of Learning: Four perspective on how people learn with a selection of learning theorists aligned with one of the four based upon the principles of the given theory.